FredKSchott/snowpack/docs/08-guides.md

 The [Workbox CLI](https://developers.google.com/web/tools/workbox/modules/workbox-cli) integrates well with Snowpack.
 Run the wizard to bootstrap your first configuration file, and then run `workbox generateSW` to generate your service worker.

-Remember that Workbox expects to be run every time you deploy, as a part of your production "build" process (similar to how Snowpack's [`--optimize`](#production-optimization) flag works).
+Remember that Workbox expects to be run every time you deploy, as a part of a production "build" process (similar to how Snowpack's [`--optimize`](#production-optimization) flag works).
+If you don't have one yet, create a [`"deploy"` and/or `"build"` script](https://michael-kuehnel.de/tooling/2018/03/22/helpers-and-tips-for-npm-run-scripts.html) in your `package.json` to automate your production build process.

 ### Migrating an Existing App